 Perhaps the best part of NetGalley and what sets it apart from most other review and receive sites is it is available in more languages than just English.
 It’s also available in French, German, and Japanese versions.

 Enchanted Book Reviews also provides free books on the basis that the receivers will review them.
-There is only a small amount of free books they are giving away for review at any given time, so check back frequently for new titles.
+There are a limited number of free books they give away for review at any given time, so check back frequently for new titles.

-You must have either a blog or an Amazon account to review the books on.
+You must have either a blog or an Amazon account to review the books.
 While sites like GoodReads allow you to review the free book on their site, this company is different in that regard.

 Related Article: Easy Ways To Get Free Internet Legally At Home Or On The Go

-The American Action Fund for Blind Children and Adults runs a program where they translate written books into braille-accessible books.
+The American Action Fund for Blind Children and Adults began in 1997 and is a program that translates written books into braille-accessible books.
 They say that they aim to choose books that were written within the past couple of years that both boys and girls will enjoy.

 Get started with a 30 day free trial and get your first 3 audiobooks on us!
 Access a premium library of more than 200,000 books, plus 8,000+ free audiobooks and access to 1.2 million podcasts.

-Sun-Maid, the owner of food brands for raisins, yogurt, organic substances and more, have an extra kicker for you cooks out there.
+Sun-Maid, the owner of food brands for raisins, yogurt, organic substances, and more, has an extra kicker for cooks.
 For signing up on their website, they will send you a free recipe book using their products to create healthy and delicious treats!

 All you have to do is sign up with your name and address information.
 You can download the cookbook as a PDF or have a physical free copy sent to your home.